ledimestari/homeassistant-storj-integration/README.md

 A custom homeassistant integration ```storj_node_statistics``` to read statistics from a storj storage node using json data provided by the node.

+This integration is unofficial and not related to the official storj company at all.

 ## Example card

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/e72513fe-89a8-4168-9f55-042df6f35ca6" />